-Revenue builders know the value of integration.
-Sales, Marketing, Partnership Managers—just mention the word, "integration" and they jump at the opportunity if it's with the right partner.
+Revenue builders know the value of integration Sales, Marketing, and Partnership Managers—just mention the word, "integration" and they jump at the opportunity if it's with the right partner.
 And they should.
 Why?
-Because tech integrations are the things made of gold.
+Because tech integrations are made of gold.
 Integrations allow tech companies to fill voids, increase retention, expand their audience, and have many more benefits.
 All that impacts revenue, many of which we cover in this article.

 Great news.
 In this article, we'll further explain B2B integrations, unravel their benefits, and explain how you can identify the right partners for your company.

 B2B integration is the automation of business processes and communication between two or more businesses.
 It allows them to effectively work with their customers, suppliers, service providers, and business partners by automating key business processes.
 B2B integration technologies provide the infrastructure needed to digitize information and quickly route it throughout a company.
 They bring together the various tools and technologies used within companies, which don't inherently communicate with each other, to exchange business-critical information.

 In laymen's terms: When companies share an ideal customer persona (ICP), have overlapping accounts / customer base, and have complimentary products they integrate to provide further value to their customers.

 How can a company know which companies to partner with and to integrate with?
 It depends on your company's current processes, target audience, and long-term goals.
 Choosing the right integration partner is essential in ensuring successful B2B integration that delivers value to a company for years to come.
 Integration partnerships involve offering another company's product or service that integrates with and complements your products.